zilbers/Challenge-Calculator/README.md

 looks like our calculter broke down, please help us fix it!

 how to start?

-1.clone the repo to your computer 2. run <code> npm i </code> on your terminal 3.start coding!
+1. clone the repo to your computer
+2. run <b> npm i </b> on your terminal
+3. start coding!

 # Requirements: